 Rights and Protections: Tenants are protected under landlord-tenant laws covering evictions, discrimination, privacy, habitability standards, etc. Occupants lack these statutory rights.
 They are subject to the rules and regulations set by the tenant or rental owner, as they do not have a formal agreement directly with the landlord.

 Landlord Approval: Tenants are approved to rent by the landlord and given legal access.
-But occupants live there without the landlord agreeing to it.
-So, while tenants have a formal legal relationship and clearly defined rights, occupants live in the property without proper screening or approval by the tenant rather than the landlord.
+However, the occupants live there without the landlord’s agreement.
+So, while tenants have a formal legal relationship and clearly defined rights, occupants live in the property without proper screening or approval by the tenant rather than a legal agreement with the landlord.

 Eviction Process: Evicting an occupant is easy.
 The landlord needs the tenant to revoke permission for them to stay.
-In case of evicting a tenant, the landlord must follow the legal eviction process defined in their lease agreement and local laws.
+In case of evicting a tenant, the landlord must follow the legal eviction process defined in their lease agreement stated by local laws.
+Also, learn about what happens if the landlord loses an eviction case.

 Duration of Stay: Tenants establish a defined rental period in the lease agreement, such as 6-12 months, providing stability and a predictable living arrangement.
-Occupants, however, can technically stay for indefinite periods as they do not have a formal contract stipulating a term of residence.
+However, occupants can technically stay for an unlimited time/period as they do not have to sign a formal contract stipulating a term of residence.

-Security Deposits: Tenants generally pay security deposits to the landlord when signing the lease agreement.
+Security Deposits: Tenants are required to pay security deposits to the landlord when signing the lease agreement.
 Occupants do not pay deposits to the landlord, though the tenant can charge them separately.

 The rights and responsibilities of occupants vs tenants differ, so it is important to be familiar with their respective rights and duties according to state laws when renting a property.
+These rights and responsibilities are generally outlined in a lease or rental agreement.
 This will help to have a positive and productive landlord-resident relationship.

 Occupant Rights and Responsibilities

-Respecting Property Rules: Occupants must follow the rules and regulations made by the property owner or management, such as noise restrictions, pet policies, and maintenance guidelines.
+Respecting Property Rules: Occupants must follow the rules and regulations the property owner or management makes, such as noise restrictions, pet policies, and property maintenance guidelines.

 Paying Rent: In certain cases where the occupant is not the tenant, they may be required to contribute to rent payments as per the arrangement with the tenant.

-Vacating the Property: Occupants who are not named on the lease must vacate the property if the tenant terminates the lease agreement, regardless of whether the occupant has paid rent directly to the landlord.
+Vacating the Property: Occupants not named on the lease must vacate the property if the tenant terminates the lease agreement, regardless of whether the occupant has paid rent directly to the landlord.

 Non-Discrimination: As provided by fair housing laws, tenants are protected from discrimination based on their race, gender, religion, disability, or family status.
-The landlord cannot refuse to rent to you or evict you because of one of these protected characteristics.
+The landlord cannot refuse to rent or evict them because of one of these protected characteristics.

-Avoiding Property Damage: Occupants must be careful when using the property and report any damage to the landlord immediately.
+Avoiding Property Damage: Occupants must be careful when using the property and immediately report any damage to the landlord.
 They are responsible for avoiding damage to the property.

 Tenant Rights and Responsibilities